With the digital marketing industry growing every year and pay-per-click in high demand, it’s a perfect time to become a PPC consultant.

 In 2017, over seven million advertisers invested $10.0 billion into PPC ads, while 79% of marketers say it’s enormously beneficial for business.

 Not impressive enough?
 We have even more PPC statistics that showcase the immense popularity of the PPC industry.

-Working as a PPC consultant, you can become a part of this prosperous industry and grow your reputation as a world-class marketer.
+Working as an aspiring PPC expert, you can become a part of the prosperous industry of online advertising and grow your reputation as a world-class marketer.
 All while making some serious cash!

 But where do you start?
 And how do you become a PPC consultant in the first place?

 Read on and discover the first steps to set you on your journey.

 What Is A PPC Consultant?

 PPC specialists are experts in PPC advertising.
 Their goal is to plan and optimize PPC campaigns on Google Ads, Microsoft Bing, and other paid networks.